awan1/dotfiler/new-terminal-setup.md

-- Clone gnome-terminal-colors for zenburn colors: git clone git@github.com:gnumoksha/gnome-terminal-colors.git
+- Clone gnome-terminal-colors for zenburn colors: git clone git@github.com:gnumoksha/gnome-terminal-colors.git then run the `install.sh` script.
 - Install zsh:
     sudo apt-get install zsh
 - Install oh-my-zsh.
 Do this first since dotfiles repo will overwrite .zsh
   stuff:
-    sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
+    sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)" (If it complains that "user does not exist in /etc/passwd", ignore it - we'll set the default command later which will automatically run zsh)
 - Clone dotfiles repo:
     git clone git@github.com:awan1/dotfiler.git ~/.dotfiles then switch to correct branch, add `~/.dotfiles/bin` to path, and run